xpzouying/notebook/python.md

 - How to create an array in python
 - Singleton: from `requests` module
 - Lazy Method for Reading Big File in Python?
+- function only run once / Efficient way of having a function only execute once in a loop

 ## How to create an array in python ##